Skip to main content

 2. Create and set your GitLab token

-In GitLab, go to User Settings → Access Tokens (direct link) and create a Personal Access Token with read_api + read_repository scopes:
+In GitLab, go to User Settings → Access Tokens (direct link) and create a Personal Access Token with read_api + read_repository scopes.
+Project Access Tokens also work: create one inside your project under Settings → Access Tokens with the same scopes and at least Maintainer role.

 Terminal window